namanbhandari1/capstone/README.md

     - Added some columns from `PlanAttributes` to `Benefits` so users can select by those columns too

 - EDA:
-    - # of plans offered by state (39 states)
+    - # of plans offered in 39 states
-    - Avg. plan premium by state (39 states)
+    - Avg. plan premium in 39 states
     - Distribution of monthly premiums for: Individuals and Tobacco Users

 ### Data Dictionary

-- 215 unique plan "types" over an assortment of 207 unique features
-- Data dictionary grouped into 3-4 "types" of features:
+My data consists of 215 unique plan "types" over an assortment of 207 unique features.
+The below data dictionary grouped into 3-4 "types" of features:

 Rate: (users can filter by the ones in **bold**)
 - 'BusinessYear',